Thursday, March 01, 2007

 1. What's the book about?

 Largely fun.
 In one sense I was playing SIM Turkey: Drop four people into a harsh foreign environment, give them action and adventure, build a romance … I grew to like the characters and wanted to see what they would do.
-I also enjoyed the challenge: I've written lots of nonfiction books and know how to do that,
+I also enjoyed the challenge: I've written lots of nonfiction books and know how to do that,3.
+Is your research for fiction different from your nonfiction research?

 but this was all new.

 The trunk is common - as I traveled through Turkey I took notes on geography, food, customs, and so forth - but the branches differ.
-My nonfiction research emphasizes accuracy concerning what has happened; for example, every quotation
+My nonfiction research emphasizes accuracy concerning what has happened; for example, every quotation4.
+What's been the feedback from your fans since your switchto fiction?
+Oh, are there fans?

 has to be exactly what a person said.
 In fiction, though, I'm